Apply for Grants

 CFSI Grant Guidelines & Policies

-For more specific information regarding the Foundation’s Grant Program Guidelines and Policies, please follow the link below to our Public Reports and Policies page, then select the CFSI Grant Guidelines & Policies.
+For more specific information regarding the Foundation’s Grant Program Guidelines and Policies, please follow the link to our Public Reports and Policies page, then select the CFSI Grant Guidelines & Policies.
 If you are having trouble uploading information through the online grant management system, please let us know by calling (812) 948-4662.